Adequate and appropriate indemnity insurance

 The adequate and appropriate insurance requirement is the only insurance obligation imposed by us on:

-- Solicitors and RELs that are practising as freelance solicitors (and not through a recognised sole practice) and are providing reserved legal services to the public (under regulation 10.2(b) of the Authorisation of Individuals Regulations).
+- Solicitors and RELs that are practising as freelance solicitors (and not through a recognised sole practice) and are providing reserved legal services (under regulation 10.2(b) of the Authorisation of Individuals Regulations).

 SRA authorised bodies and their managers are obliged to purchase qualifying insurance on the SRA's minimum terms and conditions but are also subject to the adequate and appropriate insurance requirement (see rule 3.1 of the SRA Indemnity Insurance Rules).
 This means that they will need to consider whether and when to purchase top up cover for their qualifying policy.